-- 4.63 National Planning Practice Guidance covers the infrastructure required to be provided by utilities such as gas, electricity, water supply, water quality and waste water treatment.
-The developer will need to work closely with relevant providers to ensure adequate capacity to serve the development.
-Some site specific requirements for larger sites may involve the provision of new electric substations, water pumping stations, supply pipe work etc., depending on their scale, location and nature.
-The developer should liaise with utility providers at an early stage (pre-application) to identify any capacity issues and how to overcome these.
-As any necessary improvements to sewerage water treatment infrastructure Southern Water will need to match occupancy of the development, careful planning will be required to achieve this. - 4.64 For any recreational and on-site art, a maintenance schedule and management plan for 15 years maintenance should be submitted with any conditions specified.
-The maintenance and management must address safety inspections including weekly visual inspections and periodic RoSPA inspections.
+- 4.64 For any recreational and on-site art, a maintenance schedule and management plan for 15 years maintenance should be submitted with any conditions specified.
+The maintenance and management must address safety inspections including weekly visual inspections and periodic inspections.
 The management shall include arrangements for litter picking, dog waste clearance, dog waste and general waste collection. - 4.65 In the west of Rye, the former Tilling Green School is being disposed of and a proposal for affordable housing has been withdrawn.
-The existing school building has been used for several years as a community facility, which houses a range of facilities including local access to Housing Associations, Credit Union, Early Years Foundation Services (EYFS), nursery facilities, dementia activities and recreational clubs.
+The existing school building has been used for several years as a community facility, which houses a range of facilities including local access to Housing Associations, Credit Union, Early Years Foundation Services (EYFS), dementia activities and recreational clubs.
 Future needs for this have been justified and therefore the requirement to refurbish or replace the facility has been included within policy H3 which allocates this site for development. - 4.66 The policy of East Sussex County Council was to close the Tilling Green Infants and Freda Gardham Primary schools to build the Rye Community Primary School in 2008, co-located with the then secondary school.
 This concentrated educational assets and facilities within The Grove-Love Lane "education quarter".
 A Studio School was built, established but then closed in 2018.
 The Schools have since moved to academy status.
-There has been much community debate about capacity of the various educational stages, with particular concern about Early Years, (pre-school) child and nursery care.

-- 4.67 There is wide support for more facilities for younger people but few ideas about how this can be achieved.
+There has been much community debate about capacity of the various educational stages, with particular concern about Early Years, (pre-school) child and nursery care. - 4.67 There is wide support for more facilities for younger people but few ideas about how this can be achieved.
 Consultations with younger residents and students continue.
-One proposal is for those faltering organisations for younger people should consider sharing within a centrally-located, multi-purpose facility. - 4.68 There is now a record of successful Amenities Community Interest Company (CIC) operating community facilities such as the allotments and the new Kino site.
+One proposal is for those faltering organisations for younger people should consider sharing within a centrally-located, multipurpose facility. - 4.68 There is now a record of successful Amenities Community Interest Companies (CICs) operating community facilities such as the allotments and the new Kino site.
 These are successful models which should be encouraged.
-Registering key community facilities with Rother District Council as 'Assets of Community Value' will also be considered as this provides them with a degree of protection from disposal.
+Registering key community facilities with Rother District Council as 'Assets of Community Value' will also be considered because this provides them with a degree of protection from disposal.